mdugasumd/Covid19-Vaccination-Race-Disparity/README.md

 Materials include:

 1. Python code to reproduce web scraping for automated data collection of COVID-19 vaccination data where possible.
-2. Python code to merge data from the various sources cited in our Supplementary Information appendix.
+2. Python code to merge and clean data from the various sources cited in our Supplementary Information appendix.
 3.